- Food & Drink

 - Cars, Jets & Yachts

 Golden Gate City restaurants are also fortunate not only to have access to great food, but also to great wine.
-San Francisco’s top restaurants pair imaginative culinary creations that use local ingredients with the very best from the surrounding Napa and Sonoma wineries.
+San Francisco’s top restaurants pair imaginative culinary creations with the very best from the surrounding Napa and Sonoma wineries.
 Below we have rounded up the top six.

-Chef George Chen’s latest restaurant project sits in the heart of San Francisco’s bustling Chinatown.
+Chef George Chen’ renowned restaurant sits in the heart of San Francisco’s bustling Chinatown.
 Eight Tables is a truly luxurious setting, designed by the acclaimed AvroKo.
-Guests step out of an ornate lift into a decadent interior with eight semi private dining tables.
+Guests step out of an ornate lift into a decadent interior with nine (not eight as the name might lead to believe) semi-private dining tables.
 The restaurant is a peaceful and intimate retreat within the vibrant busy city.
 Eight Tables takes inspiration from, Shifan Tsai, a form of private chateau dining culture which has been popularized by Chinese elites.

-It is hard to believe that this three Michelin star restaurant first launched as a pop up in San Francisco’s Mission district.
-Now based in the old California Electric Light Company Building, guests can enjoy a 28 course feast of the Bay’s quality produce carefully curated and prepared from scratch each day.
-As a diner, sitting with a view of the open plan kitchen, you are invited to marvel at the flair of the team of chefs using the now infamous fire cooking methods popularized by Joshua Skenes – one of Elite Traveler’s 15 Most Influential Chefs Of The Next Decade.
+It is hard to believe that this two-Michelin-starred restaurant first launched as a pop-up in San Francisco’s Mission district.
+Now based in the old California Electric Light Company Building, guests can enjoy a feast of the Bay’s quality produce carefully curated and prepared from scratch each day.
+As a diner, sitting with a view of the open plan kitchen, you are invited to marvel at the flair of the team of chefs using the now infamous fire cooking methods popularized by Saison’s legendary founder, Joshua Skenes.

-Originally opened in 1994, this three Michelin star establishment is one of San Francisco’s most well-known restaurants and on numerous occasions has been referred to as ‘the best restaurant in the world’.
+Originally opened in 1994, this three-Michelin-star establishment is technically not in San Franciso but nestled in neighboring Yountville but Elite Traveler chose to include it as on numerous occasions the eatery has been referred to as ‘the best restaurant in the world’.
 Chef Thomas Keller took exceptional French cuisine to the beautiful Napa Valley and did so in style.
 The French Laundry is situated in a rustic two-story stone cottage and has recently revamped its interior as well as adding a new kitchen, wine cellar and private dining room.

 The menu changes daily, with the restaurant committing itself to creating classic French cuisine with the finest quality ingredients from the surrounding farmers and foragers.
 No single ingredient is ever repeated throughout the entire meal, leaving guests exhilarated through every colorful course.